If you don't plan on working out yet, skip ahead to Measuring your gains.

 In Plan B, we exploit the fact that long rest times are acceptable by doing 2 sets of bicep curls at the start of the workout and the remaining 2 sets at the end of the workout.
 I call these split sets.
 They help us retain the bicep strength needed to complete every rep with proper form.
 If we don't complete all reps, we don't grow.

 Note that ample rest time also applies to unilateral (one-handed or one-legged) exercises where one side of the body is worked at a time.
 The bicep curl is a good example: It’s commonly performed with one arm completing all 8–10 reps before switching arms and repeating.
-But don't forget to take a short break between arm changes so your heartbeat can return to normal!
+But consider taking a short break between arm changes so your heartbeat can return to normal.

-Heartbeat is actually how I personally determine rest times: I wait for my heartbeat to return to normal and for my muscles to feel “energetic” enough that I'm confident I can do another full set with proper form.
+Personally, heartbeat is how I determine rest times: I wait for my heartbeat to return to normal and for my muscles to feel “energetic” enough that I'm confident I can do another full set with proper form.

 Resting also applies to the time between workout sessions.
 Don’t do all three of your weekly sessions back-to-back.
 Your muscles need ~48-72 hours to recover (study, study).
 So even if you "feel" you could repeat Day 1 of your workout plan within 48 hours, you’re being mislead by your body.
 They might not feel sore while sitting at your computer, but if you go the gym and do a set, you'll feel a strange discomfort.